The Story of Harris Funeral Homes

-- It would undermine equal treatment for women like Selina Soule, a female athlete whose opportunity to compete in front of college scouts was taken by two biological males who were allowed to participate in her track events because they believe themselves to be girls.
+- It could undermine equal opportunities for women like Selina Soule, a female athlete who lost opportunities to compete in front of college scouts because two biological males who identify as female were allowed to participate in her track events.

-- It would jeopardize the dignity and privacy of women like Alexis Lightcap, who was made to feel as if she were the problem when she encountered a boy inside the girls’ restroom at her high school.
+- It jeopardizes the dignity and privacy of women like Alexis Lightcap, who was made to feel as if she were the problem when she encountered a boy inside the girls’ restroom at her high school.

-- It would put employers like Tom Rost and Harris Funeral Homes in difficult situations where they would be required to treat men who believe themselves to be women as if they are in fact women.
+- It puts employers like Tom Rost and Harris Funeral Homes in difficult situations where they would be required to treat men who identify as women as if they are in fact women.

 These are important issues that you have the right to decide through your elected officials.
 Unelected officials—whether bureaucrats or judges—should not have the power to make these choices for us.